hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/defaults.md

 ---
 title: Default configurations
 sidebar_position: 1
 todo: For future maintenance, this page would be better setup to import single-sourced partials that also serve the cli/options page.
-However, for PoC, the duplication/poor maintainability is tollerated for now.
+However, for PoC, the duplication/poor maintainability is tolerated for now.
 ---

 # Default configurations